AnikaitKadamb/Course-Hunt/README.md

 # redditUniversity
-Use the Reddit API to get information about UTSC courses.
+Accessing reddit data from the redditAPI using PRAW in python and spaCY NLP methods to provide a syllabus for any course at UTSC and soon any university.